switcherapi/switcher-gitops/README.md

 1. Clone the repository
 2. Configure the environment variables in the `.env.test` file
-3. `make run:test` to start the application
+3. `make run-test` to start the application

 # Integrated tests